-3.1 Ontologies Matching
+172 4.1 Ontologies Matching

-The ontologies are a formal structured information framework and a clear definition of a common and agreed conceptual formatting of possessions and interrelationships of the objects that actually exist in a specific area of interest.
+173 The ontologies are a formal structured information framework and a clear definition of a 174 common and agreed conceptual formatting of possessions and interrelationships of the objects that doi:10.20944/preprints202008.0388.v2 actually exist in a specific area of interest.
 The main components of the ontologies are classes, properties, instances and axioms.
 Classes exemplify adjusts of objects within a specific area.
 Properties define the various characteristics of theories and constrictions on these characteristics.
 Both of them can be formed into separate hierarchies.
-Instances represent the concepts and axioms are proclamations in the form of logic to constrain values for classes or properties [38].
+Instances represent the concepts and axioms are proclamations in the form of logic to constrain values for classes or properties [25].

-Officially an ontology can be defined as below [39]:
+180 Officially an ontology can be defined as below [26]:

-$$O=\{C, P, H^{c}, H^{p}, I, A^{o}\}$$ (1)
+$O = \{C, P, H^c, H^p, I, A^o\}$ (1)

-where C and P represent classes and properties, $H^c$ and $H^p$ are the hierarchy of them, I is a set of instances and $A^o$ is a set of axioms.
+182 where C and P represent classes and properties, $H^c$ and $H^p$ are the hierarchy of them, I is a set of 183 instances and $A^o$ is a set of axioms.

-The proposed Ontologies Matching Mechanism (OMM) based on advanced computational intelligence and machine learning techniques.
-The purpose is to develop a fully automatic technique for extracting information and controlling the effectiveness of student needs [40].
-In particular, this subsystem automates the extraction, analysis, and interconnection of educational web content material based on relevant ontologies for further processing.
-It also allows for the effective detection of contradictory instructions or content interrelated to the transmission of the particular information to certify that they cannot be used to the disorientation of learning purposes.
-To achieve this, ontology matching techniques using AI methods used.
+184 The proposed Ontologies Matching Mechanism (OMM) based on advanced computational 185 intelligence and machine learning techniques.
+The purpose is to develop a fully automatic technique 186 for extracting information and controlling the effectiveness of student needs [27].
+In particular, this 187 subsystem automates the extraction, analysis, and interconnection of educational web content 188 material based on relevant ontologies for further processing.
+It also allows for the effective detection 189 of contradictory instructions or content interrelated to the transmission of the particular information 190 to certify that they cannot be used to the disorientation of learning purposes.
+To achieve this, ontology 191 matching techniques using AI methods used.

-Ontology matching is a hopeful method of the semantic heterogeneity dilemma.
-It uncovers correlations among crucially linked knowledge entities of the ontologies.
-These correlations can be applied for innumerable tasks, such as ontology integration, query responding, and data conversion.
-Thus, matching ontologies allows to interoperate and also to information transfer and data integration in the paired ontologies [41].
+192 Ontology matching is a hopeful method of the semantic heterogeneity dilemma.
+It uncovers 193 correlations among crucially linked knowledge entities of the ontologies.
+These correlations can be 194 applied for innumerable tasks, such as ontology integration, query responding, and data conversion.
+195 Thus, matching ontologies allows to interoperate and also to information transfer and data 196 integration in the paired ontologies [28].

 The aim of ontology matching is the procedure of establishing correlations among conceptions in ontologies to arise an arrangement between ontologies, where an arrangement contains a set of correlations amongst their rudiments so that significant similarity can be equivalent.
-Given two ontologies $O_s$ (source ontology) and $O_T$ (target ontology) and an entity $e_s$ in $O_s$ , the procedure ontology matching M denoted as a process that find the entity $e_t$ in $O_T$ , that $e_s$ and $e_t$ are deemed to be equivalent [42].
+Given two ontologies $O_s$ (source ontology) and $O_T$ (target ontology) and an entity $e_s$ in $O_s$ , the procedure ontology matching M denoted as a process that find the entity $e_t$ in $O_T$ , that $e_s$ and $e_t$ are deemed to be equivalent [29].

 It should be emphasized that the ontology matching process it can be subsumption, equivalence, disjointness, part-of or any user specified relationship.
-The most significant matchings or alignments can be categorized in three particular sections [43]:
+The most significant matchings or alignments can be categorized in three particular sections [30]: